30 Essential Travel Packing Hacks I Swear By After Years of Traveling

 No matter how confident I feel after packing, I always end with a full review of my packing list.

 Honestly, this might be the most important travel packing hack I’ve learned.
-The whole reason I make a checklist in the first place is so I can go back to it one night before leaving the house and make sure nothing slipped through the chaos.
+The whole reason I make a checklist in the first place is so I can go back to it before leaving and make sure nothing slipped through the cracks while packing for travel.

 And yes… I check it more than once.